Samuel-Ricardo/codelivery-site/README.md

 </p>

 <p>
-    The Back-End send by kafka a event to microsservice that trigger a start of a route, after that, the route data like position and if is it finished are send to kafka, the back end listen the event by kafka and get data to handle it and send to front end, that render all date with the travel route and real time position, cleaning it when finished.
+    The Back-End send by kafka a event to microsservice that trigger a start of a route, after that, the route data like position and if is it finished are send to kafka, the back end listen the event by kafka and get data to handle it and send to front end, that render all data with the travel route and real time position, cleaning it when finished.
 </p>

 <p align="justify">
-    All data is tracked and stored in Elastic Search with kafka intermediator that provide by your platform the Kibana that create amazing views to handle with Data Analytics building beautiful graphics for example.
+    All data is tracked and stored in Elastic Search (with kafka as intermediator) that provide by your platform the Kibana that create amazing views to handle with Data Analytics building beautiful graphics for example.
 </p>

 <p align = "justify" >